Dr-Groot/FaceID_Swift/README.md

 # FaceID_Swift

 For creating FaceID using CoreML, we first need a model.
 This model will help us to detect the respective person to unlock the device.
-We have used 3 animals image data - [Cat - Dog - Horse] and created a model.
+We have used 3 animals image data - [Cat - Dog - Horse] and created a model using CreateML image classfication.

 We have assumed that owner of the device is cat and it will unlock when it will get atleat 95% confident that the user is a cat.